 The charity must also be a U.S. entity.
 The IRS warns that you can find some with foreign addresses listed in the Organization Search, but don’t be deterred.
 They’re still considered to be domestic organizations, and they’re acceptable.
 Those addresses just mean that they offer services in foreign countries.

-You generally can’t deduct 100% of your gifts, at least as of the 2019 tax year – the return you filed in 2020.
+You generally can’t deduct 100% of your gifts, at least in most tax years.
 You’re limited to a deduction of no more than 60 percent of your adjusted gross income or AGI under normal circumstances, and some charitable contributions are limited to just 20 or 30 percent.

 Other limiting rules apply as well.
 That raffle ticket you bought to support a charity is fully deductible up to the AGI guidelines – unless you win the prize.
 You’d have to deduct the fair market value of whatever you received in this case.
 The same goes if you’re given any sort of tax credit or deduction in exchange for your donation.
 You must basically deduct the value of anything you receive from the value of the gift you've given.

-And here’s one more special rule: Section 2204 of the Coronavirus Aid, Relief, and Economic Security (CARES) Act lets you simply claim a $300 deduction for your charitable giving without itemizing or doing a lot of calculations.
+And here’s another special rule: Section 2204 of the Coronavirus Aid, Relief, and Economic Security (CARES) Act lets you claim a $300 deduction for your charitable giving without itemizing or doing a lot of calculations, but again, it has to be cash.
 Married taxpayers who file joint returns can each claim this deduction, or $600 on their return – one $300 deduction per spouse.

-This is one of those above-the-line deductions that’s subtracted from your overall income right off the bat when you begin preparing your tax return, determining your AGI.
-The option is available for tax years beginning with 2020.
-You can’t bump any of your gifts to an itemized deduction if you happen to give more than $300, however, and claim them, too.
+This is one of those above-the-line deductions that’s subtracted from your overall income right off the bat when you begin preparing your tax return.
+It helps determine your AGI.
+This option is available for tax years 2020 and 2021, the tax return you'll file in 2022.
+You can claim it and claim the standard deduction or itemize other deductions as well.

 Fair Market Value of Tangible Property

 The value of your donation is simple enough to determine if you give cash – $300 is $300, plain and simple.
-But a lot of additional rules apply if you give tangible property.
+But a lot of additional rules apply when you give tangible property.

 Your deduction is limited to the gift’s “fair market value” in this case.
 The IRS defines this as what the item would reasonably be expected to sell for on the open market if the transaction was made between a willing buyer and a willing seller, both of whom are aware of all the facts of the situation.